Spherical functors and the flop-flop autoequivalence: Abstract

 \section{Abstract}

 Flops are birational transformations which, conjecturally, induce derived equivalences.
-In many cases an equivalence can be produced in geometric terms.
-Namely, as the varieties involved are birational, they map to a common scheme, and the fibre product with respect to these maps gives a Fourier Mukai kernel which often induces the derived equivalence.
-When this happens, we have a non trivial autoequivalence of either sides of the flop known as the “flop-flop" autoequivalence.
+In many cases an equivalence can be produced as pull-push via a resolution of the birational transformation; when this happens, we have a non-trivial autoequivalence of either sides of the flop known as the \emph{flop-flop autoequivalence}.

-We investigate this autoequivalence, and we prove that can be realized as the inverse of a spherical twist around a spherical functor whose source category arises naturally from the geometry.
-Precisely, we consider the derived category of the fibre product and we prove that a suitable Verdier quotient of this category admits a four periodic SOD inducing the mentioned autoequivalence.
-This picture also implements a perverse Schober for the flop.
+We prove that such autoequivalence can be realised as the inverse of a spherical twist around a conservative spherical functor in a natural way.
+More precisely, we prove that a natural, conservative spherical functor exists in a more general framework and that the flop-flop autoequivalence fits into this picture.

-To give a feeling of what the source category we found looks like, we study in detail standard flops (both in the local model and in the family version), and Mukai flops.
-In particular, we show that in these cases the category respects the known decomposition associated to the flop-flop autoequivalence, by which we mean that it is the gluing of (some of the possible) source categories of the single spherical functors.
-To conclude, we provide further examples of where our construction can be used, such as Grassmannian flops, and the Abuaf flop.
+We also give an explicit description of the source category of the spherical functor for standard flops (local model and family case) and Mukai flops.
+We conclude with some speculation about Grassmannian flops and the Abuaf flop.